‘It is to be desired that a Cathedral should be a teaching institution, a lighthouse in the world’

 Supporting the Education Department

-The Heritage Lottery Fund (HLF) has awarded Exeter Cathedral £763,000 to support its education and learning programmes over the next three years.
+The Heritage Lottery Fund (HLF) awarded Exeter Cathedral £763,000 to support its education and learning programmes over three years.

-The grant will enable a dedicated education space to be created for the first time and will allow the employment of specialist education and archive staff.
+The grant has enabled a dedicated education space to be created for the first time and allowed the employment of specialist education and archive staff.

-Through the project, a former archive space will be transformed into a brand new education and learning resource, whilst the ground floor of the Bishop’s Palace will host a library and archive, research and display area.
+Through the project, the former archive space was transformed into a brand new education and learning resource, whilst the ground floor of the Bishop’s Palace now hosts a library and archive, research and display area.